kvarak/dnd/docs/_Rules/skills.md

 <details>
 <summary>Graceful Dancer</summary>
 <div markdown="1">

-<i>Prerequisite: Art - Dance and Devoted follower of Bes, Calistria, Corellon Larethian or Shelyn</i>
+*Prerequisite: Art - Dance and Devoted follower of Bes, Calistria, Corellon Larethian or Shelyn*

 Each step is an expression of your faith, graceful and flowing, as if about to burst into dance at any moment, your movements take on a bewildering elegance that makes others seem plodding in comparison.
 You gain the ability to take a Dancer’s Step as a bonus action.
-You can move up to 5 ft, and select one additional effect: (a) Your Dancer’s Step movement does not provoke opportunity attacks, (b) The next attack from one creature within 5 ft of where you end the Dancer’s Step against you before the start of your next turn has disadvantage, or (c) You can make an attack with a light melee weapon after your Dancer’s Step movement as part of the same action.
+You can move up to 5 ft, and select one additional effect:
+- Your Dancer’s Step movement does not provoke opportunity attacks.
+- The next attack from one creature within 5 ft of where you end the Dancer’s Step against you before the start of your next turn has disadvantage.
+- You can make an attack with a light melee weapon after your Dancer’s Step movement as part of the same action.

 <details>
 <summary>Masterful Dancer</summary>